-- 2. The partner organisation, accordingly, should ensure that clear information and guidance with regard to academic appeals is made available to all students registered for the University's awards.
-This should include clear information about the sequence of processes involved. - 3.
-Once the internal procedures of the partner organisation have been fully exhausted, where this is applicable, students who wish to take their case to the University for review should ask the Academic Standards Officer in writing if they are eligible to do so.
-The appellant may request a review of the decision on the following grounds only: - That the procedures were not followed properly. - That the decision maker(s) reached an unreasonable decision. - That the student has new material evidence that they were unable, for valid reasons, to provide earlier in the process. - That there is bias or reasonable perception of bias during the procedure. - 4.
-If a case is eligible for review, the Academic Standards Officer will refer the challenge to an academic member of Senate who has no involvement with the partnership.
+- 4. Once the internal procedures of the partner organisation have been fully exhausted, where this is applicable, students who wish to take their case to the University for review should ask the Academic Standards Officer in writing if they are eligible to do so.
+The appellant may request a review of the decision on the following grounds only: - That the procedures were not followed properly. - That the decision maker(s) reached an unreasonable decision. - That the student has new material evidence that they were unable, for valid reasons, to provide earlier in the process. - That there is bias or reasonable perception of bias during the procedure. - 5.
+If a case is eligible for review, the Academic Standards Officer or nominee will refer the challenge to an appropriately qualified and experienced senior member of academic staff, from the roster of Student Casework practitioners approved by Senate, who has no involvement with the partnership.
 If the challenge is upheld, the case will be referred back to the partner organisation to be reheard under its own procedures.
-Otherwise, the University will not refer the case back to the partner organisation to be reheard and the Academic Standards Officer will advise the student accordingly.
+Otherwise, the University will not refer the case back to the partner organisation to be reheard and the Academic Standards Officer or nominee will advise the student accordingly.
 This will include advice with regard to a student's further right of appeal to the Office of the Independent Adjudicator (OIA).